nitinc9/MyFamily/README.md

 # Introduction

 A Facebook web application to build stronger connections by knowing your family better.
 In this digital age, social media plays a key role to bridge distances so that family members can not just know each others names, but know more about them.
-What do they like?
+What was it like when they were growing up?
 What are their hobbies?
-May be the grandson and grandparent were both die-hard movie lovers.
+May be the grandson and grandparent are both die-hard movie lovers.
 Discover interesting facts about your family and build stronger connections.

 # Features